-This section is based on this comprehensive poster113 and these publicly available slides114 about the YODA principles.
+This section is based on a comprehensive poster114 and publicly available slides115 about the YODA principles.

 11.3 YODA-compliant data analysis projects

 Now that you know about the YODA principles, it is time to start working on DataLad-101's midterm project.
 Because the midterm project guidelines require a YODA-compliant data analysis project, you will not only have theoretical knowledge about the YODA principles, but also gain practical experience.